lingo-mit/deductive-closure/README.md

 ## Running Experiments

 Create an environment and install the required packages in `requirements.txt`.
 Data is available in [Google Drive](https://drive.google.com/drive/folders/1Qac61vX36PZwn7rgZPNAwV8T2cDTYqei?usp=sharing).
-At this time, the repo contains data and scripts only for running MQUaKE experiments.

 ### 1. Generating DCT graphs

 Checkout the sample scripts under `scripts` e.g. use `sh scripts/run_generate_graphs_mquake.sh`.
 Graphs will appear under `dumped` directory.
+For Unsupervised DCT for CREAK, check out `scripts/run_creak_unsupervised_generate_graphs.sh`.

 ### 2. Converting Statements into Evaluation Format (MQUaKE, Reversal Curse)

 Checkout the sample scripts under `scripts` e.g. use `sh scripts/run_question_conversion_mquake.sh`.
 This script calls `create_question_conversions_mquake_llama.py`, make sure to point to the correct llama checkpoint and tokenizer paths.
 Within this script you can specify the paths to the graphs for which you want to convert statements to questions.
 The converted files will appear under the same directories as the graphs.
+For Unsupervised DCT for CREAK, check out `scripts/run_creak_unsupervised_generate_finetuning.sh`.

 ### 3. Fine-Tuning and Evaluation

 Use `sh scripts/run_finetune_eval_mquake.sh` for fine-tuning LLaMa with peft library.
 This script requires the huggingface version of llama.
 If you don't have it [here](https://github.com/huggingface/transformers/blob/main/src/transformers/models/llama/convert_llama_weights_to_hf.py) is a conversion script or just let the script download the model for you.
 The adapter checkpoints and predictions for test set will appear under the same directories as the graphs.
 For test examples, see the Google Drive link above.
+For Unsupervised DCT, checkout `scripts/scripts/run_creak_unsupervised_finetune_eval.sh`.